BLaingb/team-management/README.md

 - Cron to invalidate/expire invitations, setup as a custom `manage.py` command, and called in a cron on the server
 - Generic API error management on the FE, based on DRF's approach to error responses
 - Reuse&Colocate zod schemas accross APIs and forms

+## Using the API
+You can view and use a public Postman collection [here](https://www.postman.com/kossina/instawork-team-management/collection/zfwe2l9/team-management)

+To be able to access any resources, you'll need to authenticate first, by using the **Obtain Access Token** Request.
+This will properly set your authentication cookies, and you're good to go.